How To Delete A WordPress Blog – An Easy Uninstall Guide

-If you run an online blog or a project blog, and it is time for you to bring your website to an end, you may be wondering how to delete a WordPress blog.
+If you run an online blog and it's time for you to bring your website to an end, you may be wondering how to delete a WordPress blog.

 If you don't want your content lingering around the Internet forever, it's a good idea to get rid of your site permanently.